Dogs in a outdoor training class practising walking on a lead

-- The three D’s of the difficulty level in dog training.
+The difficulty level in dog training

 The three D’s of the difficulty level in dog training.